top of page

 The FREE Learning Page!

-This is a Family knife making business with outside support.
-I purchase the steel, design, and make all the custom knives, choose or help you choose the handle material, heat treat, grind, polish, and sharpen your custom knife to exact specifications.
-Likewise, ALL sharpening jobs are performed by me, and all knife sharpening is finished by hand, at a fixed angle, with a progression of diamond stones
+Keith Nix Knives is a family-run business with outside support that produces unique and custom knives.
+Keith designs, produces, heat treats, grinds, polishes, and sharpens the knives to exact specifications, giving you a one-of-a-kind knife crafted of the highest quality.
+Likewise, ALL sharpening jobs are performed by Keith, and all knife sharpening is finished by hand, at a fixed angle, with a progression of diamond and ceramic stones up to 3000 grit

 Knife Sharpening In Black Mountain